 As the goal is self reflection, you may also not work, seek entertainment or pleasure.
 Those who observe Bali Day of Silence religiously will also abstain from talking or even eating.
 As a result, Bali completely transform and becomes “incredibly beautiful,” as one local put it.

 Gone are the noise and exhaust fumes.
-The streets are completely empty except for traditional security men, called Pecalang, keeping people away.
+The streets are completely empty except for security men, called Pecalang, keeping people away.
 In total, there are 22,000 pecalang predicted to patrol in 2017.

 If you are staying at a hotel, you will find that the restrictions are less for the sake of tourism.
 Staff is minimal and lights are dim but guests are allowed to quietly go about their day within the walls of the hotel, while still being respectful.

 - Amati Geni: No fire or light, including no electricity